Licensed Tour Operator in Lisbon, Portugal · Since 2013

 Sintra

-Sintra is located 27 km northwest of Lisbon and has been a UNESCO World Heritage Cultural Landscape since 1995.
-The Serra de Sintra reaches 529 m at its highest point.
-Pena Palace was built between 1842 and 1854 under King Ferdinand II on the ruins of a 16th-century monastery.
-The Sintra-Cascais Natural Park, established in 1981, covers 145 km² of protected coast and hillside.
-Most tours to Sintra also include Cabo da Roca – the westernmost point of continental Europe at 38°47’N, 9°29’W.
+Sintra is the most popular day trip from Lisbon – a UNESCO World Heritage Cultural Landscape since 1995 where five historic palaces and estates occupy a single hillside 27 km northwest of the city.
+Pena Palace, built between 1842 and 1854 under King Ferdinand II on the ruins of a 16th-century monastery, is one of Portugal’s most visited monuments.
+The Sintra-Cascais Natural Park, under protection since 1981 and formally designated a Natural Park in 1994, covers 145 km² of protected coast and hillside.
+Most private tours combine Sintra with Cascais and Cabo da Roca – the westernmost point of continental Europe, at 38°47’N.

 -> Sintra tours from Lisbon